Georg Wildführ: Professorships

 From 1945 to 1946 Wildführ was a professor at Dresden, which by then was in the Soviet occupation zone of what had previously been Germany, and from 1946 to 1947 he was Professor for Hygiene.
 In 1947 he switched to Leipzig University where he remained Professor for Hygiene and Bacteriology until 1970.

 He took over as Director of the Leipzig Hygiene Centre (later the Leipzig Regional Hygiene Institute) in 1947, and in 1958 he took on the newly created (teaching) chair for Medical Microbiology and Epidemic Protection at the university.
 In the same year he was appointed Director of the Institute for Medical Microbiology and Epidemiology.
 From 1964 to 1976 he held the chair for Medical Microbiology at the National Academy for Medical Research.
 He also assumed the chair for General and Communal Hygiene at the Hygiene Institute in 1970.
-From 1961 to 1965 he was Dean of the Medical Faculty at Lepizig, and from 1970 to 1973 President of the national Society for Overall Hygiene.
+From 1961 to 1965 he was Dean of the Medical Faculty at Leipzig, and from 1970 to 1973 President of the national Society for Overall Hygiene.